ionic-team/ionic-portals/website/docs/how-to/define-api-in-typescript.md

 }
 ```

-## Calling your Plugin code via the Web
+## Calling Your Plugin Code via the Web

 Once the Plugin has been defined, implemented, and initialized in the native code, you will need to register the Plugin on the web.
 To do this, you can using the `Capacitor.registerPlugin()` function.
 From there, Capacitor will handle communication across native and web code.